-While each personality type has distinctive patterns of thinking, feeling and behaving, there is no clear boundaries where one personality type ends and another one begins.
+While each personality type has distinctive patterns of thinking, feeling, and behaving, there are no clear boundaries where one personality type ends and another one begins.

 The core personality type Eight defines all fundamental needs and motivation behind 8w7 actions while the Seven-Wing gives this personality type extra flavor.

 People with this personality type (8w7) are very ambitious and are interested in accumulating lots of resources.
-Because their core personality type is the type Eight, they pursue their desires very aggressively and will usually achieve their goals.
+Because their core personality type is type Eight, they pursue their desires very aggressively and will usually achieve their goals.

-Thanks to their Seven-Wing, people with the personality type 8w7 appreciate life and all it has to offer.
+Thanks to their Seven-Wing, people with personality type 8w7 appreciate life and all it has to offer.
 Because they are still Eights, there is an underlying theme of control in their desire to experience the best of this world.

-The type Eight can be very impulsive, and its combination with the Seven-Wing produces big spenders who feel like they deserve the things they buy.
+Type Eight can be very impulsive, and its combination with the Seven-Wing produces big spenders who feel like they deserve the things they buy.

-While their need to accumulate resources to feel in control and their urge to splurge obviously contradict each other, 8w7 solve this puzzle by working extra hard and buying the best they can afford.
+While their need to accumulate resources to feel in control and their urge to splurge contradict each other, 8w7 solve this puzzle by working extra hard and buying the best they can afford.

 8w7 are very proactive people with entrepreneurial skills.
-The Seven’s agile mind and curiosity combined with the Eight’s ability to think strategically and confront problems head on make great business people.
+The Seven’s agile mind and curiosity combined with the Eight’s ability to think strategically and confront problems head-on make great business people.

-Their Seven-Wing helps them see possibilities while their core type Eight helps them to pursue their objectives relentlessly without getting distracted by other shiny objects.
+Their Seven-Wing helps them see possibilities.
+And their core type Eight helps them pursue their objectives relentlessly, without getting distracted by other shiny objects.

 This results in a work-hard-play-hard approach to life.
 Long days at the office, frequent parties and social events, extensive travel — the lifestyle 8w7 want to live.

-Whenever they are unhappy about something, others will know it (unless of course, their Seven-Wing is very strong, in which case they will pick their battles and let the unimportant slide).
+Whenever they are unhappy about something, others will know it.
+However, if their Seven-Wing is very strong, they will pick their battles carefully and let the unimportant slide.

 For example, while an unhealthy 8w7 can become bossy and controlling, a healthy 8w7 possesses quiet strength and confidence.